Homepage

 Where to stay in Gharb

 For morning coffee and a pastizz while watching the world go by, stay somewhere near the town square, such as Il-Gardjola B&B, which offers high-spec, modern rooms and a pool within a traditional Maltese home.
 If staying away from the (admittedly small) bustle is more your speed, try Grotto’s Paradise, a farmhouse B&B tucked away behind the main drag.
-For easy access to both handy amenities and captivating cliffs, stay closer to the coast at the likes of Ogygia Suites or Bebbuxa Farmhouse, both of which have rooms with pool views.
+For easy access to handy amenities and captivating cliffs, stay closer to the coast at the likes of Ogygia Suites or Bebbuxa Farmhouse, both of which have rooms with pool views.

 • Ghasri, Gozo, Malta

-• 29 August 2025
+• 20 April 2025

 Prices and availability shown can change.
 Always check pricing with the provider before booking.